How to Outline a Novel in 7 Easy Steps

 - It is a map that tells you where you are exactly going.

-Just like everything else in life, there are some drawbacks to outlining.
+Just like everything else in life, there are some drawbacks to the outlining process.
+The disadvantages of preparing a book outline are:

 - It can create a stiff narrative.